Pakistani protesters clash with police, soldiers secure state TV

 "The writ of the state must be enforced.
 We hope to make a decisive move sometimes later today, not in the evening but even before that," he said.
 "I personally feel that the next few hours will determine the course of coming events."

-Protesters have camped out in Islamabad since mid-August, paralysing life in the centre of the capital and creating massive traffic jams.
+Protesters have camped out in Islamabad since mid-August, paralyzing life in the center of the capital and creating massive traffic jams.
 The protest site, where many sleep rough, is littered with rubbish and reeks of human waste.

 How the crisis ends will be ultimately decided by the army.
 If the protests get out of hand, the military could step in decisively, imposing a curfew or even martial law.